Hissal/Closures/ClosureTests/TestGuidelines.md

 - Remove_MultipleTimes_Works

 ## Argument closure tests
-**Each one of these must be tested on all types of closures that take in an argument**
+**Each one of these must be tested on all types of closures that take in a normal argument**
 - ReceivesArg

 ## Ref argument closure tests
 **Each one of these must be tested on all types of closures that take in a ref argument**
+- ReceivesRefArg
 - ModifiesRefArgValue
 - ModifiesRefArgValue_MultipleDelegates
 - ModifiesRefArgValue_MultipleInvocations